Global Health Concentration

 MPH students must complete the following:

-*Please Note: Both the field experience and capstone experience must have a global health focus.
+*Please Note: Both the Applied Practice Experience and integrative learning experience must have a global health focus.
 For example, working with an international NGO, a global health agency, or an ethnic community in the U.S.

 REQUIREMENTS FOR PEP STUDENTS

-With permission from their advisor, PEP MPH students with prior international experience suitable for their division have the option of petitioning the Committee on Academic Progress (CAP) to waive the field experience or undertaking the internship.
+With permission from their advisor, PEP MPH students with prior international experience suitable for their division have the option of petitioning the Committee on Academic Progress (CAP) to waive the Applied Practice Experience or undertaking the internship.
 If the internship is waived, students in the concentration must complete an additional 3 SH elective in global health.

 REQUIREMENTS FOR MS STUDENTS